Steel Authority of India Limited: Bhilai JP Cement Ltd

 SAIL has incorporated a joint venture company with M/s Jaiprakash Associates Ltd to set up a 2.2 MT slag based cement plant at Bhilai.
 The company shall commence cement production at Bhilai by March'2010, whereas clinker production at Satna shall start within 2009.

 Bokaro JP Cement Ltd

 SAIL has incorporated another joint venture company with M/s JaiPrakash Associates Ltd to set up a 2.1 MT cement plant at Bokaro utilising slag from BSL.
 The project implementation is under progress with commencement of cement production likely by July 2011.
 Bokaro Jaypee cement plant opening ceremony was held by the chief minister of Jharkhand shri.
 Arjun Munda in 2012.

 SAIL&MOIL Ferro Alloys (Pvt.)
 Limited

 SAIL has incorporated a joint venture company with Manganese Ore (India) Ltd on 50:50 basis to produce ferro-manganese and silico-manganese required for production of steel.

-S&T Mining Company Pvt.
-Ltd

-SAIL has incorporated a joint venture company with TATA Steel for joint acquisition and development of coal blocks/mines.
-New indigenous opportunities for coking coal development are being explored by the joint venture company for securing coking coal supplies.